theslavicbear/Ebook-Publisher/README.md

                         --quiet
-  -i, --insert-images   Downloads and inserts images for Chyoa stories -n, --no-duplicates   Skips stories if they have already been downloaded
+  -i, --insert-images   Downloads and inserts images for Chyoa stories -n, --no-duplicates   Skips stories if they have already been downloaded -s CSS, --css CSS, --style-sheet CSS
+                        either a CSS string or a .css file to use for formatting

 ```